1.Do you like cheese? Yes, but I'm not terribly cheese adventurous. Pretty standard stuff, and let's skip the mold if we can.

 Cheryl, over at Twinfatuation hosts a bit of bloggy fun called, Makes My Monday.
 Here is a picture that makes my Monday.
 A few weeks ago my dad was in town and on his way home we all went to Dunkin' Donuts for a Dunkin' Run.
 I love, love, love my dad and it makes my day to see my boys and my dad together.

-Admire the simplicity and elegance that a pretty stack of napkins will give you!
 Leave a comment and then run on over to Shannon's blog for more great Works for Me Wednesday tips!